is-leeroy-jenkins/Cammy/README.md

 ![](https://github.com/is-leeroy-jenkins/Cammy/blob/main/Resources/Assets/GitHubImages/Cammy.png)

-## Cammie is a tool that displays a webcam feed in a WPF Application.
-Cammie can also be used to directly scan a QR Code when displayed in front of the camera.
-Cammis is written in C# and released under the MIT license.
+## Cammy is a tool that displays a webcam feed in a WPF Application.
+Cammy can also be used to directly scan a QR Code when displayed in front of the camera.
+Cammy is written in C# and released under the MIT license.

 ####

 ## ![](https://github.com/is-leeroy-jenkins/Cammy/blob/main/Resources/Assets/GitHubImages/features.png) Features

 - Mutliple data providers.
-- Charting and reporting.
-- Internal web browser, [Baby](https://github.com/is-leeroy-jenkins/Baby/blob/main/README.md),  with queries optimized for searching .gov domains.
-- Pre-defined schema for moret than 100 environmental data models.
-- Editors for SQLite, SQL Compact Edition, MS Access, SQL Server Express.
+- Editors for SQLite, SQL Compact Edition
-- Excel-ish UI on top of a real databases.
-- Mapping for congressional earmark reporting and montioring of polluction sites.
-- Finanical data bound to environmental programs and statutory authority.
 - Ad-hoc calculations.
-- Add agency/region/division-specific branding.
-- The winforms version of Cammy is [Sherpa](https://github.com/is-leeroy-jenkins/Sherpa?tab=readme-ov-file)

 ## ![](https://github.com/is-leeroy-jenkins/Cammy/blob/main/Resources/Assets/GitHubImages/Providers.png) Providers

 - [SQLite](https://sqlite.org/index.html) is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 - [SQL CE](https://www.microsoft.com/en-us/download/details.aspx?id=30709) is a discontinued but still useful relational database produced by Microsoft for applications that run on mobile devices and desktops.
-- [SQL Server Express Edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) is a scaled down, free edition of SQL Server, which includes the core database engine.
-- MS Access is a database management system (DBMS) from Microsoft that combines the relational Access Database Engine (ACE) with a graphical user interface and software-development tools. [more here](https://www.microsoft.com/en-us/microsoft-365/access)

 ## ![](https://github.com/is-leeroy-jenkins/Cammy/blob/main/Resources/Assets/GitHubImages/system_requirements.png) System requirements